Hugh Harman

 Hugh Harman (August 31, 1903 – November 25, 1982) was an American animator.
 He was known for creating the Warner Bros.
-Cartoons and MGM Cartoons and his collaboration with Rudolf Ising during the golden age of American animation.
+Cartoons and MGM Cartoons studios and his collaboration with Rudolf Ising during the Golden Age of American animation.

 Career

-He began his work with Walt Disney in 1922, working on Disney's early Laugh-o-Gram Cartoons.
+He began his work with Walt Disney in 1922, working on Disney's early Laugh-O-Gram Cartoons.
 When that company went bankrupt, Harman and partner Rudolf Ising tried to start a new series based on the Arabian Nights, but were unable to obtain funding.
 Disney called them back when he began work for Charles Mintz, producing the Alice Comedies live-action/animation hybrid shorts and the Oswald the Lucky Rabbit cartoons.

 After a dispute over money, Mintz forced out Disney in 1928 and lured most of his animators, Harman and Ising included, to join him.
-After Carl Laemmle replaced Mintz with a young Walter Lantz in early 1929, Harman and Ising, alongside a number of former Oswald animators put together a pilot short, "Bosko the Talk-Ink Kid", featuring a character Harman created in 1928 as sound films were becoming popular.
+After Carl Laemmle replaced Mintz with a young Walter Lantz in early 1929, Harman and Ising, alongside a number of former Oswald animators put together a pilot short, "Bosko, the Talk-Ink Kid", featuring a character Harman created in 1928 as sound films were becoming popular.
 The short gained them a contract with Warner Brothers studios to produce animated cartoons with Leon Schlesinger as manager.
-Harman and Ising started the Looney Tunes and Merrie Melodies cartoons in 1930 and 1931 respectively (Harman would direct the Looney Tune shorts), and produced them until 1933 when following a number of clashes with Schlesinger over budgets, they decided to leave WB and look for another distributor.
+Harman and Ising started the Looney Tunes and Merrie Melodies cartoons in 1930 and 1931, respectively (Harman would direct the Looney Tune shorts), and produced them until 1933.
+Following a number of clashes with Schlesinger over budgets, they decided to leave WB and look for another distributor.
 Harman and Ising took Bosko with them, having previously copyrighted him to avoid facing the same situation Disney had with Oswald.
 In the meantime, Harman-Ising Pictures outsourced a number of Cubby Bear cartoons for The Van Beuren Corporation.